 Public Protection No objection, subject to conditions.
 Pegswood Parish The Parish Council would like to see an amendment to the Council proposed layout to enable a S106 Agreement to provide suitable traffic calming measures on Butchers Lane; and at the entrance of the village.
-It would also like to see a slight reduction in the number of units to reflect the Neighbourhood Plan, and the inclusion of suitable open space and play DI : 01 1 facilities to the development as a whole.
-Planning Strategy No response received.
+It would also like to see a slight reduction in the number of units to reflect the Neighbourhood Plan, and the inclusion of suitable open space and play facilities to the development as a whole.
 Highways Further information required.
-Carrety Arabasalasiat NIa abiastian County Archaeologist No objection.
+County Archaeologist No objection.
 County Ecologist Further information required.
-SE Tree And No response received.
-Woodland Officer Waste Management - No response received.
-South East Education - Schools A total contribution of £195,800 is requested in respect of this development, on the basis of pressures on secondary and SEN places, in line with the pupil yield calculations and consequential financial requirements.
-Lead Local Flood No objections, subject to conditions.
-Authority (LLFA) Health Care CG A single payment is required from the developer to allow a smooth implementation of the required surgery expansion, and this should be on completion of the first dwelling to ensure the new health capacity is in place as the houses are occupied.
+SE Tree And Woodland Officer No response received.
+Waste Management - South East No response received.
+Education - Schools A total contribution of £195,800 is requested in respect of this development, on the basis of pressures on secondary and SEN places, in line with the pupil yield calculations and consequential financial requirements.
+Lead Local Flood Authority (LLFA) No objections, subject to conditions.
+Health Care CG A single payment is required from the developer to allow a smooth implementation of the required surgery expansion, and this should be on completion of the first dwelling to ensure the new health capacity is in place as the houses are occupied.
 Environment Agency No response received.
 The Coal Authority No objection.

-Northumbrian Ltd Water No objection, subject to 1no. condition.
+Northumbrian W /ater No objection, subject to 1no. condition.
 Natural England No objection, advice given.